germangb/rust-gameboy/README.md

 features = ["boot"]
 ```

-> **NOTE:** The build process performs some shallow validations on the provided ROMS, but there is not guarantee that, if
+> **NOTE:** The build process performs some shallow validations on the provided ROMS, but there is not guarantee that,
-> the provided ROMS are not correct, the crate will not buid.
+> if they're not correct, the crate will not buid.

 ## Features

+### Emulation

 | Feature        | Support | Notes
 | -------------- | :-----: | ---